Visvasrk-221E/Archify-PK/README.md

 - Arrow keys: <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Up</kbd>, <kbd>Down</kbd>
 - Function keys: <kbd>F8</kbd>–<kbd>F11</kbd>
 - Media keys: <kbd>XF86Audio*</kbd>, <kbd>XF86MonBrightness*</kbd>
+- You can drag the window by left-click and drag your mouse while holding the super key.
+- You can resise the window by right-click and drag your mouse while holding the super key.
+- **Note : The above two mouse options work only when the window is in floating mode, ie click F8 (see below).**

 ### Terminal / applications
 - <kbd>Super</kbd> + <kbd>T</kbd> — Open MATE Terminal.